Devl189/Definitive-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

-This project is based on the example application of the official angular web ["Tour of heroes"](https://angular.io/tutorial) but with a correct structuring of all its files and with some extra functionality added for production environments.
+It is based on the example application of the official angular web ["Tour of heroes"](https://angular.io/tutorial) but with a correct structuring of all its files and with some extra functionality added for production environments.

 ## Main project structure

-- enviroments --> In this module you will find all the environment variables of configuration of our environments (local and production).
+- enviroments --> In this module you will find all the environment variables of configuration(local and production).

 - css --> This module defines the style of the components of the application and the variables used in those styles.